Skip to main content

-technologies: electric, gas catalytic, or radiant gas (and radiant gas systems
+IR radiation is generated using one of three different technologies: electric, gas catalytic, or radiant gas (and radiant gas systems are mainly used for space heating rather than process heating).

 Advantages/features